ReiNoIkari/Morphological-Image-Processing/morpho.md

 In a complex environment like a culture, the skeletonize operation alone cannot be enough to have an idea of the shape.
 ### Euclidean distance map

-The Euclidean distance map
+Euclidean distance map (or EDM) is a method which consist in calculating the distance between a foreground pixels and the closet background neighborgt pixels.
+The image obtained is as follow :

 <p align="center">
 <img src="/Results/combined_edm.png" alt="alt text" width="1000" weight="center">
 </p>

-**Fig.16: Result of the closing operation using as a structuring element a disk of 3 by 3 size.
+**Fig.16: Result of the EDM operation using as a structuring element a disk of 3 by 3 size.
 Left : Original image, middle : made with ImageJ default function, right : made with MorphoLibJ plugin**

+As we can see, we have two main results.
+The objects containing no (or almost) background pixels inside in the original picture, have a better score(which can be seen with their brigthness, the more they are the higher score thet got).
+The others object, containg many background pixels have more mitigated scores.
+This is due to the fact that the background pixels have an influence in the distance(vicent passe par la, thanks) reducing the score.

 ### Ultimate eroded point